 Finding: Complies as proposed.
-A notice was sent upon submittal of a pre-application conference.
-A letter was received by the State Historic Preservation (SHPO) on December 28, 2016.
+A notice of the proposal was sent upon submittal of a preapplication conference request to the applicable tribal representatives as well as the State Historic Preservation Office (SHPO) on December 13, 2016.
+A letter was received by the SHPO on December 28, 2016.
 The Letter states "Our office recently received a request to review your application for the project referenced above.
 In checking our statewide archaeological database, it appears that there have been no previous surveys completed near the proposed project area.
 However, the project area lies within an area generally perceived to have a high probability for possessing archaeological sites and/or buried human remains.
 In the absence of sufficient knowledge to predict the location of cultural resources within the project area, extreme caution is recommended during project related ground disturbing activities."